Cultivate is run by a rotating editorial collective.

-Nicki Roy – Deputy Editor
+Nicki Roy – Editor–in-Chief

 Nicole (Nicki) Roy: Originally from Frankfurt, Germany, Nicki studied political science and sociology for her undergrad and spent some time in Lebanon to learn Arabic.
 She completed her masters in Middle Eastern Studies with a focus on women’s studies and postcolonial studies, then spent a couple of years working in the international cooperation sector in Jordan.
 In 2019 Nicki moved to York to start her PhD at CWS.
 In her research she explores the narratives of right-wing women, who join and actively support right-wing-parties in Germany and Austria.
 She is interested in exploring why women might support these parties, and their thoughts on issues of women’s rights and equality issues in particular.
-What tensions are there between actively supporting a right-wing party and being female?
+What tensions are there between actively supporting a right-wing party and being a woman?
 Nicki is excited to be on the editorial board for Cultivate as it is a great opportunity to engage with other early career researchers and their topics.

 Agnes Kandlbinder – Associate Editor

 Agnes Kandlbinder (she/they), originally from Munich, Germany, has completed the M.A.
 Women’s Studies program at CWS in 2020/21.
 Since 2022 she is a PhD candidate in the URPP “Human Reproduction Reloaded H2R” project at the University of Zurich, Switzerland.
 Agnes has earned their B.A. in Religious Studies at the Ludwig-Maximilians University of Munich, with a year of study abroad at the Université de Montréal.